Parag08/notification-engine/README.md

 <b>Expectation</b>

-1. We should be able to scale the services
+1. We should be able to scale the services  [seneca-mesh will take care of it]

+<b>bugs</b>

+1. first call always fail for seneca [investigate] it does hit the service but it cant get the reply